Social media marketing is a great leveller, especially for organisations with a limited marketing budget.

 You don’t have to hire eye-watering expensive celebrities as brand ambassadors to promote your organisation.

 To begin with, you don’t even need to splurge on ridiculously costly marketing tools.
-All you need is to leverage the awesome power of social media marketing to connect, engage, and nurture a loyal audience.
-An audience who are ready to spread the word about your organisation, what you do, your offerings, and anything else you want them to do.
+All you need is to leverage the incredible power of social media marketing to connect, engage, and nurture a loyal audience.
+An audience ready to spread the word about your organisation, what you do, your offerings, and anything else you want them to do.

-When done right, social media is, in reality, word of mouth marketing on steroids.
+When done right, social media is word-of-mouth marketing on steroids.

-Moreover, if you think your competitors are not looking to take advantage of social media, you better think again.
+Moreover, if your competitors are not looking to take advantage of social media, you better think again.

-According to a survey from The Manifest, 3 out of 4 small business owners say they plan to invest in social media marketing in 2019 and this investment continues to the present day.
+According to a survey from The Manifest, 3 out of 4 small business owners plan to invest in social media marketing in 2019, and this investment continues to the present day.

 The best part of social media marketing is regardless of how big or small you are, whether offline or online, you can benefit from the opportunity social media offers to build brand awareness, engage with your target audience, provide responsive 24/7 customer services, and even generate revenue.